 It fluttered once and landed on the glossy black piano lid.

-The pianist saw the blue-ink notes first.
+The pianist saw the blue-ink edits first.

-Then the coffee-ring stain in the upper corner.
+Then the coffee-ring stain at the corner.

 He went white.